conormol/til/Javascript/For Loops.md

 # For Loops

-For Loop Syntax is as Follows:
+For loop syntax is as follows:

 ``
 for (i=0; i<x; i++) {